sdu-concurrency/vamos-2023/website/cfp.md

 * the potential of the topic to foster interesting discussions at this year's conference.

-**We are working to include these as part of the main proceedings, pending approval from our publisher.
-We will update this site with more information when it becomes available.**
+NOTE: We are working to include these as part of the main proceedings, pending approval from our publisher.
+We will update this site with more information when it becomes available.

 ### In-person Presentations of VaMoS 2021--2022 Papers